Understanding Scorpio’s Need for Solitude within a Relationship

 The Scorpio’s Aversion to the Suffocating Presence of Others

 Scorpio is an individualistic sign.
 They don’t travel in herds.
 It’s not that they despise others, but rather that they appreciate the self and find their inner souls fascinating.
 Sometimes, they just want to privately savor the self.

 A Scorpio simply cannot be around anyone 24-7, particularly for days or weeks at a time.
 They will feel crowded and respond with silence, passivity, or blistering comments designed to needle you away from them.
 They might just need a couple of hours or they might need a day.
 Occasionally more.
 If you notice any of that behavior, for the sake of your relationship, give them keys to some cabin in the woods and promise to be there for them when they get back.
 Hopefully, Scorpios will subtract themselves before the agitation grows too much.
 Let them miss you.
 Then, they’ll be back and you won’t be boringly “familiar.”

 Maybe You Should Leave…?

-If you think this is option, you apparently wish to be stalked and grilled about your whereabouts and who you’ve been with.
+If you think this is an option, you apparently wish to be stalked and grilled about your whereabouts and who you’ve been with.
 Since Scorpios are territorial and like to control their environments and relationships, any plan you have to go off on some spontaneous retreat will trigger Scorpio’s capture-and-tranquilize instincts.
 Sure, you can apprise Scorpio weeks or months in advance of some rare vacation you need to take, but if you suddenly just vanish … well, you quite frankly have a death wish.
-As far a Scorpios are concerned, they vanish — not their mates.
+As far as Scorpios are concerned, they vanish — not their mates.

 Things to Do Before and During a Scorpio’s Absence